 McKamey stated he’d invested over £383,000 into creating the experience he also doesn’t ask visitors for money to carry out the experience but just a donation to a local Dog kennel organisation.

 No two visits to the Manor are ever the same but all as equally grueling, with actors, sound effects, live animals and animations used throughout the four areas.
 It is said to have made grown men cry.
 Each session holds two people at a time and each application has to be checked.
 It is alleged that participants can be slapped, bound and made to eat and hold disgusting things.
 In 2008 one person supposedly suffered a heart attack during a session.
+A scary story indeed.

 It’s A No From Me